 Hadrian’s Wall was not a purely defensive structure.
 It was a checkpoint.
 A customs gate.
 A statement.

-A Border as Political Signal
+A Border as Political Signal of Roman Power

 Anyone who wanted to cross the Wall – traders, nomads, tribal warriors with peaceful intentions – had to pass through one of the milecastles.
 There sat soldiers who checked, recorded, taxed.
 The Wall didn’t simply separate two worlds.
 It regulated the traffic between them.